Skip to main content

 • Contact with objects used during sex, like sheets or sex toys

 • During the 2022 outbreak of monkeypox, some patients have presented with a rash or sores on the genital or perianal area before or without other symptoms.
-Patients may seek care from a sexual healthcare provider.
+Patients have also reported internal sores that can be painful.

-• Monkeypox may appear similar to very common STDs like syphilis.
+• Monkeypox sores may appear similar to very common STDs like syphilis.
 Patients may seek care thinking their symptoms are an STD.
-Note that common STDs are far more common than monkeypox.
+Patients with monkeypox may also experience co-occuring infections.
 Patients should receive a comprehensive STD screening in addition to any CDC-recommended monkeypox screening.

-• Monkeypox can spread to anyone through sexual or intimate contact, regardless of sexual orientation or gender identity.
+• While monkeypox can spread to anyone through sexual or intimate contact, regardless of sexual orientation or gender identity, most people impacted have been men who have sex with men.

 • About